ShamrockLee/git-labview-integration/README.md

         <tr><td><code>PROJECT_ROOT_FORCED</code></td><td>(Optional) Path to the project root<br/>
                                                          If set to non-empty string, it overrides the auto-detection result from <code>CONFIGURATION_DIRECTORY_LEVEL</code> and the configuration source path<br />
-                                                         This option is needed only when
-                                                         the absolute path of the project root cannot be correctly determined.<br />
+                                                         This option is needed only when the configuration file cannot be placed inside the project folder, or the absolute path of the project root cannot be correctly determined.<br />
                                                          For example, when working on a project in the shared folder of Windows-in-VirtualBox, Git sometimes interprete the path as `//VBoxSvr` and cause the script to err,